 What do I think about acronyms?

 Well, I believe that the misinformation of these acronyms will not affect big things in the life of otaku.
-But just as the spirit of the curious is always to pry, the spirit of an otaku is always to learn more about this universe of animes.
+But just as the spirit of the curious is always to pry, the spirit of an otaku is always to learn more about this universe of anime.
 And speaking personally, information and knowledge is always good to have accumulated.

 There are certainly more acronyms, if you know some or want to ask questions about any, just comment.
 Just to clarify, this article is exclusive of acronyms.
 For information on things like clichés and terms used in anime, we have other articles right here on the site.